dekum/JPProject/README.md

 ![Gui Picture](https://github.com/dekum/JPProject/blob/master/images/HomeScreen.png)<br>
 * The HomeScreen is the screen the user sees when they open the GUI.
 * On the left is a Table with the list of products.
-The program starts with its own default example list.
+The program reads from the database and populates the cells with the data.
 * The table displays the name of the product and whether it is a Movie player or Audio Player. <br>The table updates as the user adds more products.
 * On the right the user can click 3 buttons to open the other 3 windows listed
 * If the User wished to know more information about a certain product they can click the product and press the "More Info" button.
+* If the User wants to update a product, they can click the product from the table, and press Update Prduct to finish the task
+* If the User wants to delete a product, they press the "delete?" checkbox which enables the "Delete Product" button.
+* The program is embedded with a short song, the "Play/Pause Music" will toggle between playing the music and pausing it.
+* The music will play even if new windows are opened, and will stop if the program is closed or the button is pressed agin.

 <h4>Home Window - Information Alert</h4>
 <hr>